derlin/mantelo/CONTRIBUTING.md

 1. Fork this repository, develop and test your changes
 2. Make sure that your changes do not decrease the test coverage
 3. Create signed commits that follow the conventional commits specification
+4. If necessary, update the docs
-4. Submit a pull request
+5. Submit a pull request